 - Usually, calling Member Services is the first step.
-If there is anything else you need to do, Member Services will let you know.
-Please contact our Member Services number at 713-442-CARE (2273) or toll-free at 1-866-535-8343 for additional information.
-(TTY users should call 711.)
-Hours are 8:00 a.m. to 8:00 p.m. local time, seven days a week, from October 1 March 31.
-From April 1 September 30, Monday through Friday, hours are 8:00 a.m. to 8:00 p.m. local time.
-Messaging service used weekends, after hours, and on federal holidays.
-Member Services has free language interpreter services available for non-English speakers. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - You have the right to timely resolution for grievances about services and/or decisions made by the plan.
 Grievances are reviewed on an individual basis and we will resolve the grievance as quickly as your health status requires.
 Expedited or fast grievances will be responded to within 24 hours if the grievance is related to the plan's refusal to expedite a request for medical services which you have not received.
 Your written grievance should be submitted within 60 days of the event or incident.
 We will address other grievance requests within 30 days after receiving your complaint.
 We may extend the time frame by up to 14 days if you ask for the extension, or if we justify a need for additional information and the delay is in your best interest.
+If you ask for a written response we will respond in writing, if you file a written complaint (grievance), or if your complaint is related to quality of care, we will respond to you in writing.

-We will respond to written grievances in writing. - Whether you call or write, you should contact Member Services right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about.
+• The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.